-Note 2: The configuration scenario where the media does not go through the GGSN, or PDN-GW or the IMS-AGW is outside the scope of this document.
+NOTE 2: The configuration scenario where the media does not go through the GGSN, or PDN-GW or the IMS-AGW is outside the scope of this document.

-Note 3: In the remaining part of this informative annex, the PDN-GW/GGSN are shown in one box and should read as either the GGSN (UMTS) or the PDN-GW (EPS).
+In the remaining part of this informative annex, the PDN-GW/GGSN are shown in one box and is to be read as either the GGSN (UMTS) or the PDN-GW (EPS).